tootzoe/Ue5ChatServer/README.md

 my node.js base URL:  https://tootzoe.com/Ue5Game/

-so Don't create folder named Ue5Game inside public_html.... the request send to https://tootzoe.com/Ue5Game/ will be forward to node.js service.
+so Don't create folder named Ue5Game inside public_html.... if some web host require folder named Ue5Game when you configure the node.js service, be sure rename folder named Ue5Game to Ue5Game2, when you want to configure it again, rename it back to Ue5Game, otherwise .htaccess forward function dosen't work!!!! the request send to https://tootzoe.com/Ue5Game/ will be forward to node.js service.

 it seems some apache web server require our node.js app to be the form of module,